gravitational/teleport/docs/4.3/enterprise/ssh_rbac.md

+---
+title: Role Based Access Control for SSH and Kubernetes
+description: How to configure Teleport to provide unified Role Based Access Control for SSH and Kubernetes
+---

-# Role Based Access Control for SSH
+# Role Based Access Control for SSH & K8s

 ## Introduction